2026 Fees

 Our registrar will request the transfer and once approved by all interested parties, you will receive an email prompting you to complete the online registration.

-If you have any questions please email our Club Registrar, Caroline Jones, via registrations@stpetersfc.com.au
+If you have any questions please email our Club Registrar, Amanda Phillips, via registrations@stpetersfc.com.au

 FREQUENTLY ASKED QUESTIONS